How to improve your problem-solving at work: skills, models and examples

 5. Put the solution into action

 Once you’ve decided on the right solution, it needs to be implemented.
-Your action plan should include measurable objectives that allow you to monitor its success, as well as timelines and feedback channels your team can use during implementation.
+Your action plan should include measurable objectives, timelines, and feedback channels that allow you to monitor its success.

 6. Assess how effective the solution is